-Fixing instead of replacing: Average age of vehicles on US roads hits a record high
+Repelled by high car prices, Americans are holding on to their vehicles longer than ever

 “You’re not going to get one for a price you can afford,” he said.

 Holdsworth has plenty of company.
 Americans are keeping their cars longer than ever.
 The average age of a passenger vehicle on the road hit a record 12.5 years this year, according to data gathered by S&P Global Mobility.
-Sedans like Holdsworth are even older, on average — 13.6 years.
+Sedans like Holdsworth’s are even older, on average — 13.6 years.

 Blame it mainly on the pandemic, which in 2020 triggered a global shortage of automotive computer chips, the vital component that runs everything from radios to gas pedals to transmissions.
 The shortage drastically slowed global assembly lines, making new vehicles scarce on dealer lots just when consumers were increasingly eager to buy.